Gradute

 The Designated Emphasis

-Students may consider the option of pursuing a Designated Emphasis (DE) in Critical TheoryFilm StudiesWomen, Gender, and SexualityRenaissance and Early Modern StudiesEuropean Studies or New Media.
+Students may consider the option of pursuing a Designated Emphasis (DE) in areas such as Critical TheoryFilm StudiesWomen, Gender, and SexualityRenaissance and Early Modern StudiesEuropean Studies, Indigenous Language Revitalization, or New Media.
 Students pursuing a Designated Emphasis take certain prescribed courses within these disciplines, and write a dissertation that partially encompasses the chosen field of study.
 In addition to providing students an institutional mechanism for incorporating this sort of work into the Ph.D. program, the Designated Emphasis assures prospective employers that you have demonstrated expertise in an auxiliary field, and it will appear on your final degree.
 The Program in Medieval Studies also offers a joint degree in French and Medieval Studies.
+Students can also pursue graduate certificates in fields such as Applied Data Science and Teaching and Learning in Higher Education.

 Interdisciplinary Centers and Working Groups